10 min read

 Consider all the time restraints that apply in your case and set a realistic date for when you want to go live.
 After going through the above questions, you’ll have a clearer idea about what needs to be done and for what reason.
 The rest is simply following a plan, even if that means taking baby steps every day to create your website content, structure your portfolio, or come up with your first few blog posts.

-Now that you know which questions to ask and you’ve taken the time to consider how you’re going to answer these important questions before you even start your website, you are much more prepared for what follows next.
+So, now that you know which questions to ask and you’ve taken the time to consider how you’re going to answer these before you even start your website, you should be much more prepared for what follows next.

 You’ve essentially laid the foundation of your website, you know what you’re trying to do with it and how you’re going to go about it.
 In the next installment of this series we’ll go over the setup process of your website step-by-step.